SPARC-FAIR-Codeathon/KnowMore/README.md

 </p>
 <br/>

-A screenshot of a sample output is presented in the figure below.
-This output can provide a foundation to the user for rapidly identifying potential relations or previously unknown correlations between the data and proceed accordingly in their investigation.
+A sample output is presented in the figure below.

 <br/>
 <p align="center">